Bengal cat Besty arrived at The Wildcat Sanctuary in June of 2021. She was 5 years old at the time.

 Besty needed emergency surgery as soon as she arrived due to life-threatening pyometra.
 Thankfully, she recovered from that surgery and felt so much better!

-We’re happy she’ll live out her days surrounded by caretakers who love her dearly.
+She’s our endearingly bossy little girl and we’re happy she’ll live out her days surrounded by caretakers who love her dearly.

 How You Can Help